teotsi/kotidostories/README.md

 Designed to communicate with a Nuxt.js frontend but it should work with any framework that supports HTTP-only cookies.
 Implemented features:
  * User Authentication using HTTP-Only Cookie.
 This allows users to register, login, logout, and perform tasks that require authentication(such as posting stories and interacting with others.)
- * Upload post, edit post, delete post
+ * Get post,Upload post, edit post, delete post.
+Also apply query parameters to filter posts
- * Get user by username
+ * Get user, register user, update user
- * Comment on post
+ * Comment on post, edit comment, delete comment
+ * Add and update user/post image
+ * Add reaction, edit reaction, delete reaction
+ * Follow other users
  * Reset password via email (Using a token that expires after 30 minutes)

 ### Setting up dev environment